nagisa1993/TrafficMonitoring/README.md

 A full list of history object will be returned after POST finished.

 To do integration testing, please go to homepage and just browse as other website!

+To check the correctness of database objects, please use visualization tools like (robomongo)[https://robomongo.org/]